-Some of you may recall the continuing saga of Christine Dixon and her daughter, Kylee Dixon, in Oregon.
+Some of you may recall the continuing saga of Christina Dixon and her daughter, Kylee Dixon, in Oregon.
 Kylee was diagnosed with cancer, and traditional treatments weren’t working, so her mother explored naturopathic options that were shrinking the tumor.
-However, doctors alerted “child protective services” and claimed that Christine was “endangering” Kylee by not continuing with chemo.
+However, doctors alerted “child protective services” and claimed that Christina was “endangering” Kylee by not continuing with chemo.
 These automatron paper shufflers under the “department of human services” came down and took Kylee away.
 Kylee was allowed to stay with her mother, but as a ward of the state.
-When Kylee was first ordered to continue the chemo that nearly killed her, Christine kidnapped her own daughter and fled.
+When Kylee was first ordered to continue the chemo that nearly killed her, Christina kidnapped her own daughter and fled.

-They were eventually found, Kylee was put into foster care, Christine was eventually indicted and arrested on charges of “custodial interference” and “criminal mistreatment” and is currently under a no contact order with her own daughter.
+They were eventually found, Kylee was put into foster care, Christina was eventually indicted and arrested on charges of “custodial interference” and “criminal mistreatment” and is currently under a no contact order with her own daughter.

 At some point along the way, Kylee reported that she had been sexually abused at the foster home.
 A report was taken not by the police, but by DHS officials.
 She’s since been shuffled around to two other foster homes.
 An investigation is supposedly taking place regarding the allegations, but we all know what happens when the government investigates the government.

-During a 2 day trial in November before Judge Heather Karabeika in Clackamas County, it was adjudicated that Kylee become property of the state, and Christine lost her parental rights.
+During a 2 day trial in November before Judge Heather Karabeika in Clackamas County, it was adjudicated that Kylee become property of the state, and Christina lost her parental rights.
 The surgery was ordered, for the 3rd time, to take place this month.

 One of the few options the mother had left was to motion for a stay of the surgery, which has a high bar to meet.
 On Monday, Christine Dixon had her chance in front of the same judge.
-Representing herself, Christine was allowed to speak freely for quite some time to make her case.
+Representing herself, Christina was allowed to speak freely for quite some time to make her case.

 She spoke about how the chemo was killing her daughter but not shrinking the tumor, how CT scans showed the naturapathic options were shrinking the tumor after they stopped chemo, how the officials at OHSU and Randall’s children’s hospital threatened to call DHS officials during the first round of chemo if Christine ever left (she ended up staying at the hospital with her daughter for a month straight), how there was conflicting testimony during the trial from different doctors as to the number of tumors and location, how falsified and inaccurate information from another hospital was somehow admitted, how expert testimony on Christine’s side was blocked during the trial, how Dr. Jason Glover and Dr. Linda Stark refused to allow Christine to seek a second opinion, and how the DHS/CPS people started coming down on her when the naturopathic options were proving to be successful.
 In fact, Dr. Stork is on the board of Oregon’s Make A Wish Foundation and is the one who took away Kylee’s Wish as the family pursued alternative options, and still hasn’t given it back.
 One concerning thing is the condition of Kylee’s liver, which is where the cancer is.
 Doctors had previously removed part of it, and the hospital where the surgery is to take place, OHSU, does not have a liver transplant service should that need to be done.